open-roller-derby-tools/awesome-roller-derby/README.md

 - [derby](https://github.com/biplabendu/derby) - Statistics for roller derby obtained from the WFTDA Statsbook.

 ## Less Awesome
-- [Less Awesome](/less-awesome.md) - A curated list of a bit less awesome things (not open licence) related to roller derby.
+- [Less Awesome Roller Derby](/less-awesome.md) - A curated list of a bit less awesome things (not open licence) related to roller derby.